How to Configure Spaces Access Logs

 Spaces Object Storage is an S3-compatible service for storing and serving large amounts of data.
 The built-in Spaces CDN minimizes page load times, improves performance, and reduces bandwidth and infrastructure costs.

-- Accesses to the bucket’s CDN endpoints, if enabled
+• Requests to the bucket’s CDN endpoints, if enabled.

-Access logs are in Amazon’s S3 server access log format.
-CDN access logs are in Amazon’s CloudFront access logs format.
+Spaces access logs use Amazon S3 server access log format, and CDN access logs use Amazon CloudFront access log format.

-Access logs are delivered asynchronously.
-They usually appear in the destination bucket within an hour of activity, but delivery may take two hours or longer.
+Spaces delivers access logs asynchronously, usually within one hour of activity, though delivery can take two hours or longer.

 Check the Status of Access Logs

-To check whether access logs are enabled for a bucket, go to the DigitalOcean Control Panel.
-In the left menu, click Spaces Object Storage, and then click the bucket you want to check to go to its overview page.
-On the bucket’s overview page, click its Settings tab.
-The Access Logs section displays Enabled or Disabled.
+Access logs are disabled by default.
+To check whether access logs are enabled, go to the DigitalOcean Control Panel, in the left menu, click Spaces Object Storage, and then select the bucket you want to view.

 Manage Access Logs Using the AWS CLI